 Let’s take a closer look.
 A company Balanced Scorecard has an objective of 10% sales growth in the coming year.
 The action plan is to add six more sales per week.
 Based on the sales conversion rate in this example, the marketing department must receive twenty-four additional leads each week.
 To achieve this, their action plan for this System Scorecard objective is to increase the weekly advertising mailers by 1500.
 Likewise, the production department must increase its target to manufacture six more units per week.

 Every department plays a role in accomplishing the high-level company goals.

 By cascading the strategy and objectives down through all levels of the organization, every employee and internal process is engaged in achieving a common set of goals.
 People throughout the organization ask, “Which company objectives or measures are we in the best position to influence?” and “What can we do at our level to help the organization achieve its goals?”

 Strategy is everyone’s job in a Balanced Scorecard environment.
 It is a top-down responsibility to communicate strategy and unite the workforce, and a bottom-up responsibility to internalize and execute the strategy.

-In one page, your Balanced Scorecard tells the whole story—everything important—about your organization's current strategy and targeted objectives!
+On one page, your Balanced Scorecard tells the whole story—everything important—about your organization’s current strategy and targeted objectives!